Tempe Campus

 Graham Greytak

-Graham Greytak has 10 years of experience building private companies and scaling them up.
-He served in high level sales positions as well as being the Founder and CEO of HireRising, an international staffing company.
-HireRising is a current 3x Inc5000 award winner for the fastest growing companies in America.
+Graham Greytak has experience in sports industry as well as technology building private companies.
+He is currently the Founder & CEO of HireRising, an international IT staffing company.
+HireRising is a current 4x Inc.5000 award winner for the fastest growing companies in America.

 Mila Henn